The Crossroads of the Aether

 Credentials and Ancillary info:

-A D Cruize has been involved in Steampunk since late 2010 and participates in about 11 events per year.
-He enjoys presenting panels and workshops at conventions and is usually in league with his (real life) brother, Arewe' Thereyet.
+A D Cruize has been involved in Steampunk since late 2010 and has been presenting panels and workshops at conventions for much of that time.
 Cruize is an industrial physicist with 30+ years of design and development engineering experience.
-Thereyet has 30+ years of industrial machining and fabrication experience.
 Almost all presentations are designed to run 50 minutes and include a handout with a panel outline and additional resources.
 Panel descriptions for Con programs are available upon request.
-We are willing to travel outside of Texas but like to facilitate, and strongly encourage, development of local talent.
+He is willing to travel outside of Texas but likes to facilitate, and strongly encourages, development of local talent.